 and lecturing about developing a dance company to artists and managers from Eastern Europe, the newly independent states and Russia in Volgograd.

-2012 and 2015 Russian photographic exhibitions at Moscow’s H.H.
+2012 and 2015 Russian photographic exhibitions at Moscow’s A.A.
 Bakhrushin State Central Theater Museum celebrated my work in the context of Russian ballet dancers in the West.